suffolklibraries/lgc/content/collections/events/after-school-09-12.md

   [01473 211498](tel:01473211498)
 duplicated_from: e5a13fc6-b59d-4fff-9dd3-68203f452ca5
+attendance_information: 'years 3 and up'
 ---
-Homework and creative learning with Eastern Angles
+Homework and creative learning with Eastern Angles.